JavascriptLearner815/horsey-bot/CODE_OF_CONDUCT.md

  address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+We do have an exception for swearing: You are permitted to do it **in small amounts**.
+Also, remember: These rules only apply to usage of writing to files, "talking" with the bot, etc. in the spaces defined in the _Scope_ section below.

 ## Our Responsibilities